collardeau/svelte-fluid-layout/README.md

 </Layout>

 <style>
-  :global(.fluid-layout-large main) {
+  :global(.svelte-fluid-layout-large main) {
     width: 66%;
   }
 </style>
 ```

+You can use `.svelte-fluid-layout-large .my-element` and `.svelte-fluid-layout-small .my-element` to target your slotted elements at either display size, small or large (horizontal or vertical).

-It's important to give a width to the `main` slot on large screens (see style section above), or else it will just take up the size of its inner content (which will be collapsed at first with no content). `side1` and `side2` share whatever is left over.
+Give a width to the `main` slot on large screens (see style section above), as by default it only takes up the size of its inner content (which will be collapsed at first with no content). `side1` and `side2` share whatever is left over.

-The `side1` and `side2` slots are optional in which case you get fewer columns in your layout.
+The `side1` and `side2` slots are not required, so you don't have to use the holy grail layout.

 # Props